wbbreslin/HazardRateTest/README.md

 ## HazardRateTest
 An R package for a statistical test that compares the hazard rates of two samples.

-**Note**: due to the complexity of calculating the test statistic, it is not recommended to use this test for large sample sizes in this package's current version.
-It has only been tested up to samples sizes of *n=m=100*, which took a few minutes to run, and the run time increases exponentially with the sample sizes.

 ## To Install
 Installation requires the `devtools` package.